ramonsuarez/ramonsuarez.github.io/content/post/yes-blogging-has-peaked-and-it-is-not-a-probl.md

 status: publish
 permalink: /yes-blogging-has-peaked-and-it-is-not-a-probl
 author: '@ramonsuarez'
-excerpt: 'According to the Pew Research Center''s Internet &amp; American Life Project, blogging activity has dropped drastically among young adults in the United States, a demographic that traditionally helps define the tenor of the online conversation.
+excerpt: 'According to the Pew Research Center''s Internet & American Life Project, blogging activity has dropped drastically among young adults in the United States, a demographic that traditionally helps define the tenor of the online conversation.
 In Dece...'
 type: post
 id: 307
 categories: